 - Optionally assign a keyboard shortcut which can be used to trigger this action from an external keyboard attached to your device.

 - See the advanced settings article for more details on these settings.

-The action edit screen contains a number of advanced configuration options which affect how the action is run.
+The action edit screen contains a number of advanced configuration options that affect how the action is run.

 Confirm before running

 While Drafts is geared around making it quick and frictionless to act on drafts, there are sometimes actions that publish text, or update or overwrite files, etc., which you might not want to accidentally trigger with an errant tap.